Skip to main content

 Which 'Effective Period' should I use?

 The most recent term, unless you started college before Fall 2015.
-If you started college before Fall 2015, set your effective period as Spring 2015.
+If you started college before Fall 2015, set your effective period as Spring 2015 or Fall 2014.

 I can't find my school